december-man/rsschool-devops-course-software/README.md

 **grafana_values.yaml:**
  * Grafana Chart Configuration file for Helm deployment

-### Grafana Installation
+### Grafana Installation (Alerting included!)

 #### Grafana can be installed only if Prometheus is deployed.
 Hence, the pipeline in Github Actions includes a step with Prometheus installation as well.
- * Clone this repository and prepare [k3s cluster infrastracture](https://github.com/december-man/rsschool-devops-course-infrastrutture/blob/main/)
+ * Clone this repository's contents and prepare [k3s cluster infrastracture](https://github.com/december-man/rsschool-devops-course-infrastrutture/blob/main/)
- * On k3s cluster, **run Prometheus installation script**.
-Don't forget about GitHub Secrets:
+ * Setup AWS SES using your email & your company's domain name.
+Get AWS SES User Credentials (SMTP User name & Password).
+You will need them to be able to send Email notifications on Alerts.
+Note that you can use any other smtp server, like `smtp.gmail.com`.
+So make sure to specify it and your valid `fromAddress` email in `grafana_values.yaml` as well as target email addresses in `grafana_alerts.yaml`!
+ * After that you can trigger the GHA pipeline to install Grafana.
+But don't forget about GitHub Secrets!
-   - GRAFANA_PASSWORD: Admin user password to authenticate into Grafana UI.
+   - GRAFANA_PASSWORD: Admin user password to authenticate into Grafana UI
+   - GRAFANA_SMTP_SES_USER: SMTP Username for AWS SES
+   - GRAFANA_SMTP_SES_PASSWORD: SMTP Password for AWS SES
    - SSH secrets (see Prometheus installation)
- * After installing Prometheus, use `grafana_install.sh` script to deploy Grafana on your k3s cluster, exposing port 32001 for Grafana UI (http protocol)
+ * The `grafana_install.sh` script will deploy Grafana on your cluster, don't forget to patch it with correct curl url's, if you're planning on forking this project.
+Grafana UI will be exposed on port 32001.
- * The Reverse-Proxy setup on Bastion Host will automatically forward the :32001 node port to port :80 on it, leaving Prometheus on the same address but on a special path: `<BASTION_PUBLIC_IP>/app` thus making Grafana UI publically available via Cluster's EIP over http.
-Don't forget to check your reverse-proxy setup in Bastion Host: [Bastion Host deployement (user_data) ](https://github.com/december-man/rsschool-devops-course-infrastrutture/blob/main/bastion_host.sh)
+ * The Reverse-Proxy on Bastion Host will automatically forward the :32001 node port to port :80 on it.
+It will keep Prometheus on the same address but on a special path `<BASTION_PUBLIC_IP>/app`, while Grafana will be kept in root `<BASTION_PUBLIC_IP>/`.
+Don't forget to twice-check your reverse-proxy setup in Bastion Host: [Bastion Host deployement (user_data) ](https://github.com/december-man/rsschool-devops-course-infrastrutture/blob/main/bastion_host.sh)
  * Open your browser and connect to your bastion's public ip (EIP) using port 80 (or just http://).
-Note that the main (/) path will direct you to Grafana, and `/app` path will direct you to Prometheus.
+Remember that the main (/) path will direct you to Grafana, and `/app` path will direct you to Prometheus.
- * Now you can use Grafana to build some fancy dashboards, containing various, Prometheus-based metrics about your cluster!
+ * Grafana Alerting system will be already deployed: the contact point (E-mail) will be set up, as well as basic CPU/RAM load alerts that are bound to the Dashboard template stored in `grafana_dash.json`.
+You can add yours if you like, don't forget to export them to `grafana_alerts.yaml`!
+Same goes to dashboard modifications - update `grafana_dash.json`.
+ * Now you got yourself a k3s cluster with a basic monitoring system!